Clarence Thomas criticizes judges for veering into politics

 At one point during the lecture three protesters stood and yelled “I still believe Anita Hill.”
 They were escorted out of the auditorium without incident; the crowd then stood and applauded.

-Thursday’s lecture was a rare public speech by Thomas, who typically shies away from public speaking and is known for going years without asking questions during arguments before the Supreme Court, unlike his colleagues.
+Thursday’s lecture was a rare public speech by Thomas, who typically shies away from public speaking.
+He is known for going years without asking questions during arguments before the Supreme Court, unlike his colleagues, though during the pandemic Thomas has asked questions at every one of the telephone arguments.

 Thomas acknowledged his reticence, telling the crowd that years ago the late Justice Antonin Scalia, a fellow conservative, “told me I should get out on the road and fly the flag.”